 Organization for the Vision Impaired

 Allowing the other senses to operate without distraction is also important when adapting a home for the vision impaired.
 While someone may be considered legally blind, they may still be able to see fluctuations in light and shapes.
 Lighting is a great way to help them use their vision efficiently.

 According to FamilyConnect, “Most children with low vision prefer natural light, the kind that comes in through windows.
 However, for some children, especially those with albinism, aniridia, or other conditions that cause photophobia, too much light can cause problems.
 If you see your child squinting in the presence of light, consider getting adjustable window coverings — opaque or glare-reducing shades that can be lowered from the top or raised from the bottom, blinds, or shutters — so you can control how much light comes into a room.”

 Reduce the amount of clutter in your home so everyone can move freely without bumping into anything.
 If you have several pieces that you like, but you can’t keep them out at the same time, rotate them in and out of a storage unit as needed or desired.

 You can also use texture to help differentiate between rooms.
 Install non-slip tile in bathrooms or carpet in the bedrooms so a person who is vision impaired can easily feel the difference to identify his or her current location in the home.

 Making your home accessible for people with disabilities doesn’t require a full remodeling job.
-In many instances, you may have the items you need in off-site storage.
+In many instances, you may have the items you need in an off-site storage unit.
 Small changes make a big difference for people with disabilities so they can fully function and feel at home.